 Software: Adobe Photoshop

 Process: After research on my subject I boiled Haring's art-style down to three essential parts:

 I messed around with several strategies to achieve this look.
 I used a photo of Haring to create movement.
 My use of bright colors/use of Haring's "movement" lines reflected the accessibility of his work.

-After completing draft 2, my professor and I met to discuss my work.
-She felt that only having one image of his work limited the viewer's understanding of his work.
+After completing draft 2, my professor and met to discuss my progress.
+She felt that only having one image of his work limited the viewer's understanding of his career.
 She also asked me to make the piece feel more cohesive.

 I responded by adding: